Birmingham International Piano Competition 2022: Ella Lee

 Bradshaw Hall, Royal Birmingham Conservatoire

-When putting our heads together to discuss what this year’s competition would look like, after such a long break, Artistic Director Professor John Thwaites (Head of Keyboard at the Royal Birmingham Conservatoire) and I felt it should embody exactly what the Conservatoire is about: a unique atmosphere that challenges everyone to play at their very best, whilst never losing the wonderful undercurrent of support and community.
+Artistic Director Professor John Thwaites and I collaborated to envision this year’s competition.
+We considered the long break when planning.
+We felt it should embody the essence of the Conservatoire.
+It should offer a unique atmosphere that challenges everyone to excel.
+Yet, it must maintain an undercurrent of support and community.
 It seemed a natural fit for the Competition’s new home to be Royal Birmingham Conservatoire, given that it plays a major role in Birmingham’s musical landscape.
 With free-choice programming allowing competitors to exercise their creative muscles in ways not often offered by other competitions, we felt strongly that we wanted BIPC to be as friendly an experience as possible – one that celebrates the keyboard stars of the future and encourages supportive surroundings, even whilst competing.
 Ultimately, we are very happy that the competition is able to continue running, so as to provide further opportunity for young pianists to be heard.

 Birmingham International Piano Competition 2019 Finalists - Juan Mas Choclán; Karnsiri Laothamatas; Ana Gogava (winner)